LTATM EP 19: Women Empowerment + Spotlight: Creative Women of The PNW

 • Debbie Harry, redefining punk and new wave.

-• Aretha Franklin, the voice of civil rights — demanding “R-E-S-P-E-C-T” not just in music, but in society.
+• Aretha Franklin, the voice of civil rights demanding “R-E-S-P-E-C-T.”

 These women didn’t wait for permission.
 They took the mic.